-The intensity of addiction involves an uncontrollable craving and the inability to stop using drugs/alcohol or practicing destructive behaviors, once addiction is activated.
+- The intensity and insanity of addiction involves an uncontrollable craving and the inability to stop using drugs/alcohol or practicing destructive behaviors, once addiction is activated.
 When the untreated person’s addiction is activated, this triggers the use of a substance or self-harming behavior, such as ingestion of the first drink, first pill, or first substance, even in the face of devastating consequences.
-They become another person.
-They check out emotionally, mentally, physically and their thinking stops in terms of reality.

-Another type of addicted person may become chronic over time with a slower process, working their way into addictive or self-harming behaviors such as lying, manipulating, denial of the problem, using negative behaviors to justified, minimize and rationalize their addictions and/or lifestyle.
+- Another type of addicted person may become chronic over time with a slower process, working their way into addictive or self-harming behaviors such as lying, manipulating, denial of the problem, using negative behaviors to justify, minimize and rationalize their addictions and/or lifestyle.